+There are various types of business loans that help businesses purchase equipment, expand operations, deal with seasonal issues, and more.
+The two most common types of business loans that are generally used for working capital are Merchant Cash Advance a Small Business Loan.
 Both provide fast access to capital, and approximately the same amount of potential debt funding.
 However, it is important to note the distinct differences between merchant cash advance funding and business loans.
+But what exactly is the difference between the two?

 Many small businesses who don’t qualify for commercial bank loans seek out merchant cash advance payments due to the perceived flexibility.
 You pay less during low seasons, and pay off your loan when you have more business – however this results in a much higher APR as the debt begins to accumulate, which negatively impacts your business’s operational capacity.